What Are President Biden’s Economic Plans and Policies?

 Affordable Housing Plans

-Biden plans to make available $640 billion over 10 years to provide affordable, safe housing.
+On Jan.
+26, Biden ordered the U.S. Department of Housing and Urban Development (HUD) to restore the agency's adherence to the Fair Housing Act, which had been weakened by prior executive actions.
+Biden plans to make available $640 billion over 10 years to provide affordable, safe housing for individuals of all races, cultures, and backgrounds.
 Of that, $100 billion would set up an Affordable Housing Fund to build new housing and improve existing housing.

 Subsidized housing allows residents to focus on improving their job skills and education.
 It provides stability during bouts of unemployment, so children can remain in school.